ndonfris/fish-lsp/README.md

 # (Default: ['\t', ';', ' '])
 set -gx fish_lsp_commit_characters

+# $fish_lsp_enable_snippets <BOOLEAN>
 # Include snippet completions when the client supports snippets.
+When false, snippet suggestions are hidden and syntax templates are inserted as plain text.
+Can also be set through initializationOptions.
+# (Options: 'true', 'false')
-# (Default: true)
+# (Default: 'true')
-set -gx fish_lsp_enable_snippets true
+set -gx fish_lsp_enable_snippets

+# $fish_lsp_enable_multiword_snippets <BOOLEAN>
+# Match snippet triggers spanning several words, such as `string split` or `if else`.
+Off by default: a multiword snippet replaces the typed command name, so completion clients rank it above that command's own arguments (`string <TAB>`).
+Snippets stay reachable by their one-word triggers.
+Can also be set through initializationOptions.
+# (Options: 'true', 'false')
+# (Default: 'false')
+set -gx fish_lsp_enable_multiword_snippets

 # $fish_lsp_log_file <STRING>
 # A path to the fish-lsp's logging file.
 Empty string disables logging.